rust-lang/rfcs/text/3692-feature-unification.md

 We could extend this with configuration to exclude packages for the various use cases mentioned.
 Supporting excludes adds environment/project configuration complexity as well as implementation complexity.

+This field will not apply to `cargo install` to match the behavior of `resolver.incompatible-rust-versions`.

 # Prior art
 [prior-art]: #prior-art